7 Breaths of Spring

 the sun’s hollow path.

-My skin exhales the fire, therefore
+My skin exudes the fire, therefore

-sprouts tremble with nectar around me,
+sprouts tremble with nectar,

 braiding birth and death,